 Adequate school supplies are the responsibility of the parents.
 These should be provided on an ongoing basis throughout the year.
 A supply list is available in the office and is issued with the child’s final report card each June.
 We encourage parents to use the online ordering for ease of shopping.
 Kindergarten teachers purchase the supplies for their classes and charge a flat rate for each family.
 Please let the office know if you are having difficulty purchasing supplies.

 Reporting reflects the child’s performance in relation to the learning goals and expected learning outcomes of the primary curriculum.
 It conveys information about the child’s progress regarding development of knowledge, skills and attitudes in the following areas: intellectual development, physical development, aesthetic and artistic development, emotional and social development and social responsibility.
 An outline for parents of grade level curriculum is provided each term.

-There are three formal written reports per school year, one for each school term:
+There are two formal written progress reports per school year: